 Sedona is very hot in the summer and although this hike is short, it makes you work for it and leaves you completely exposed to the sun.
 I’d only hike this one in the summer if you plan on getting a very early start.

-Spring, fall, and winter are the best times to dodge the heat and hike comfortably in Sedona, especially if you aren’t use to desert heat!
+Spring, fall, and winter are the best times to dodge the heat and hike comfortably in Sedona, especially if you aren’t used to desert heat!

 Sooner than you think you’ll be at the top and can finally relax!
 Depending on the time of day there won’t be much shade here.
 If you still have energy after the climb you can explore around the area.
 There is another little trail that leads off to the left to a less populated view between the rocks.

-Every time I’ve been to Cathedral Rock the other hikers have been very considerate and helpful when taking photos!
-Groups usually take their turn to walk out to the rock that juts out, as pictured above.
+Every time I’ve been to Cathedral Rock the other hikers have been considerate and helpful when taking photos.
+There are many stunning angles you can get here in order to capture the sun peeking around the rocks.

 - Soldier Pass Cave- One of the most unique caves in the area to climb up in.
 Along the way you’ll hike past Devil’s Kitchen and Seven Sacred Pools, two other very unique points of interest.